Stock Reviews

 Alphabet’s Revenue and Operating Margins (TIKR)

-Google Cloud revenue increased 28% to $12.3 billion, generating $2.2 billion in operating income.
-The cloud unit’s operating margin expanded to 18%, reflecting growing demand for AI training and enterprise cloud tools.
+Alphabet’s cloud division continued to shine in Q2, with Google Cloud revenue climbing 28% year over year to $12.3 billion.
+The unit delivered $2.2 billion in operating income, and margins expanded to 18%, a sign of accelerating demand for AI training and enterprise cloud solutions.

-Google Services revenue rose 10% to $77.3 billion.
-Search brought in $50.7 billion, while YouTube advertising reached $8.9 billion, driven by strong Shorts engagement and continued recovery in brand spending.
+Google Services, which remains the company’s largest segment, posted 10% revenue growth to $77.3 billion.
+Search brought in $50.7 billion, while YouTube advertising surged to $8.9 billion on the back of strong Shorts engagement and a rebound in brand spending.

-A key highlight this quarter was the rollout of Gemini 2.5, Alphabet’s latest AI model, which now powers AI Overviews used by more than 1.5 billion people each month.
-Management reiterated plans to spend approximately $75 billion on capital expenditures this year, focused on AI infrastructure and custom chips.
+Another major highlight of the quarter was the launch of Gemini 2.5, Alphabet’s newest AI model, now embedded in AI Overviews, serving more than 1.5 billion users monthly.
+Management also reiterated plans to invest roughly $75 billion in 2025 capital expenditures, primarily in AI infrastructure and custom chip development.

 Similar to Alphabet, Pelosi also purchased 50 call options of Amazon (AMZN).
 With a market cap of nearly $2.4 trillion, Amazon is an e-commerce giant in multiple growth verticals, such as public cloud, digital advertising, and streaming.